25 credits to include the following:

 - A student can not earn a minor after having graduated.

 Diversity Minor students are strongly encouraged to complete an internship, volunteer project, research project, study abroad, Intergroup Dialogues course, or some applied learning opportunity that promotes the goals of the Diversity Minor.
+Note that students need to talk with the Diversity Minor advisor for approval.

 For additional information, please contact the Diversity Minor program office.